 Frequently Asked Questions

-No, the experience starts every 10 minutes, entry is possible at any moment within the listed time-slot, but be aware; there could be a short waiting time.
+No, the experience starts every 10 minutes, entry is possible at any moment within opening times, but be aware; there could be a short waiting time.
 The experience will take around 25 minutes.

-You can pay at the counter.
+You can pay at the counter and there is no need to make reservation.
 When you arrive you can show your discount pass, discount voucher or coupon.
 Please notice we don’t accept cash.
-Accepted creditcards are: Mastercard, Visa, Visa Electron, Diners/Discover, JCB & Unionpay.
-If you want to make a reservation click ‘Tickets & Reserve’ and select ‘Reserve time slot only’.
+Accepted creditcards are: American Express, Mastercard, Visa, Visa Electron, Diners/Discover, JCB & Unionpay.

 The show lasts approximately 25 minutes.
 Please note: there is no toilet.

 When booking a time slot or buying a ticket, you chose the language in which you want to visit the show.
-The show is available in Dutch, French, German and English.
+The show is available in Dutch, French, German, English, Russian, Spanish, Italian or Chinese.
 Unfortunately it is not possible to chose multiple languages per show.
 Are you part of a group of people who don’t speak the same language?
 We could split the group.
 Please ask our hosts upon entry.

 Yes, the experience is at one floor and is wheelchair accessible.